Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

 \end{itemize}

 \end{lemma}

-The local center unstable manifold $W^{cu}_\e(x)$ has two components that are called local center unstable branches and denoted as $\Ga^{cu}_\e(x)$.
+The local center-unstable manifold $W^{cu}_\e(x)$, minus the point $x$, has two components that are called local center-unstable branches and denoted as $\Ga^{cu}_\e(x)$.
 As a consequence of lemma \ref{bounded-arcs} one can obtain the following dynamical characterization of the center unstable manifolds.

-\begin{lemma} for any center unstable branch $\Ga^{cu}_\e(x)$ of a point $x$ one has the following characterization:
+\begin{lemma} For any center-unstable branch $\Ga^{cu}_\e(x)$ of a point $x$ one has the following characterization:

 \begin{itemize}

 \item[--] either $x$ is a (semi)attracting periodic point and there is $\e(x)$ such that $\Ga^{cu}_{\e(x)}$ is contained in the basin of attraction of that point,

 \item[--] or there exists $\e(x)$ and $N$ such that for any $n> N$ it holds that